VPN Questions, Honest Answers

 Why do you recommend Mullvad when you don't earn anything from them?

-Because they're genuinely the best for pure privacy, and I'd rather be honest than rich.
+Because they're the best option for pure privacy, and I'd rather be honest than rich.

 Long-term, honesty is better business anyway.